chrtsolkas/HAR-Models/QualitativeActivityRecognitionReport.md

 The data for this project come from this source: [http://groupware.les.inf.puc-rio.br/har](http://groupware.les.inf.puc-rio.br/har)

 The first step in our analysis is to download the data sets and have a look on their dimensions, their values and structure.
 We also look for NA values.
-The output is not shown since there are 19622 observations of 160 variables in the train set and 20 observations of 160 variables on the test set.
-The train set contains the categorical variable *classe* which is the ground truth class the observation belongs to.
+The output is not shown since there are 19622 observations of 160 variables in the training set and 20 observations of 160 variables on the test set.
+The training set contains the categorical variable *classe* which is the ground truth class the observation belongs to.
 The test set does not contain this variable and we must predict its value.
 Instead the test set contains a variable called *problem_id* and this is why both sets have 160 variables.

 ```